-Pack up the clubs, lace up the golf shoes and hit the links with your family or friends at one of the Kootenay’s many fine golf courses.
+Pack up the clubs, lace up the golf shoes and hit the links with your family and friends at one of the Kootenay’s many fine golf courses.

 Across the Kootenay Rockies, our courses challenge golfers of all abilities.
-If you need a quick fix, play a quick 9 holes at Champion Lakes Golf Course or if you have all day, get in as many rounds as you can at Golden Golf Club.
-With plenty of wide-open space on each course, golfing in the Kootenays is the perfect summer activity to socialize with friends and family in these socially distant times.
+If you need a quick fix, play a quick 9 holes at Bootleg Gap Golf course or if you have all day, get in as many rounds as you can at Golden Golf Club.
+With plenty of wide-open space on each course, golfing in the Kootenays is the perfect summer activity to socialize with friends and family.
 Here are a few of the rewarding courses in the region:

 18 holes of perfection situated alongside Kootenay Lake in Balfour, BC.
 The course meanders through varying terrain, from tightly knit forests to wide-open fairways with expansive lake views.
 With three of their five par-5’s in the first four holes, be sure to get a good warm-up in!
 Book your tee-time.